grd/FreePDM/pkg/filesystem/README.md

 - [ ] Checks about CheckIn comments (descr and longDescr)
 - [ ] Checks about the VER.txt in file versions
 - [ ] Change directory and file structure to Read Only for security.
 That way no accidental issues can happen.
+- [ ] Move the vaultsdata dir to the root of the vault dir under `.data` and the files are read only.
+- [ ] Set the owner of the vault root dir to `root:sambashare`.
+This means that some apps needs `sudo`.
+- [ ] Extract the data from a file and deal with it.